Communicating about COVID-19 vaccines

 The Health Practitioner Regulation National Law

 The arrangements set out in this guidance do not affect the responsibility health practitioners have to comply with the requirements set out in the National Law, in particular section 133(1), regarding the advertising of regulated health services.

 - advertising that is false, misleading or deceptive or is likely to be misleading or deceptive; and

 - offers a gift, discount or other inducement to attract a person to use the service or the business, unless the advertisement also states the terms and conditions of the offer.

 It is the responsibility of the heath practitioner to determine and communicate the applicable terms and conditions of any offer.
 For further information, refer to AHPRA's 'Guidelines for advertising a regulated health service'.

 'Valuable consideration' includes any offer of value.
-Simply stated, valuable consideration occurs when a person receives goods, services or some other benefit (except for tobacco, or medicines other than listed medicines), in exchange for being fully vaccinated under the national COVID-19 vaccination program.
+Simply stated, valuable consideration occurs when a person receives goods, services or some other benefit (except for tobacco, or medicines other than listed medicines), in exchange for being partly or fully vaccinated under the national COVID-19 vaccination program.